johnzhang320/FrontEndPublickeyEncryption/README.md

-## Encrypting Password, Bank Account # and Social Security at Frontend by Dynamic PublicKey
+## Apply Frontend Public Key Encryption(FEPKE) to signup Password, Bank Account # and Social Security
+### An Useful Signup Code Implementation and Demo
 ## Overview

-### Why do we apply frontend encryption ?
+### Why and how do we apply frontend encryption ?

-   Although applying Https be able prevent the hackers from stealing sensitive information over network, some invaded virus, like Trojan Horse and Active-X, are able to sneak into your local machine to steal the information through harmless links, misleading email,a falsified website, or a fake advertisement.
+   Https (TLS) be able to encrypt internet channel to prevent the hackers from stealing sensitive data in network, however, some invaded viruses, like Trojan Horse and Active-X, still are able to sneak into your local machine to steal the data by means of harmless links, misleading email,a falsified website, or a fake advertisement.

-   They are using keylogger to make system call to log the keystroke and record critical javascript variable, using Rainbow table guess your hashed password in UI
+   They are using keylogger to make system call to log the keystroke, recording critical javascript variables or using hugh Hash Strings of 'Rainbow table' to guess your hashed password sent be UI

    We attempt to hide the sensitive form field variables and when we complete enter sensitive field and leave focus from the field, encrypt the data that you just entered, dynamically obtain pubic key from server to encrypt form field by javascript.

-### Why do we use Public Key to encrypt sensitive information ?
+### Why do we use Public Key to encrypt sensitive data in frontend?

-   The sensitive data such as BankAccount Number and Social Security number must be decrypted in server side for further use, normally signup pages consist of first page for creating username and password and press 'Continue' to next pages , until getting 'Submit' page, sensitive information plain texts will stay for a while between pages, which give the invaded virus timing chance to steal them, on this mechinism, people leave those fields immediately encrypt to eliminate the chance those viruses stealing the information
+   First of all, some sensitive data such as BankAccount number and Social Security number must be decrypted in server side for further business use.
+So apply public key cryptography to be able to decrypt those data to plain text in Server side and encrypt the data in frontend before user submit the data form.

+   Secondly, signup pages normally consist of first page for creating username and password and press 'Continue' to next pages , until getting 'Submit' page, sensitive information plain texts will stay for a while between pages, which give the invaded virus a timing chance to steal them, on this mechinism, people leave those fields immediately encrypt to eliminate the chance for those viruses to steal the information

    Regarding of the password, some developers may use one time hash algorithm, such as SHA256 or MD5, to hash password in UI and send to server save it to Database.

-   This way leaves the room for "Rain Table" which holds Hugh Hashed Strings to brute force 'Guess' hashed password, we use public key cryptography to be able to avoid this hash "Guess' because PublicKey-encrypted RSA String is different from Hashed String and even more complicated(1024, 2048 bytes etc).
+   This way leaves the room for "Rain Table" which holds Hugh Hashed Strings to brute force 'Guess' hashed password, we use public key cryptography to be able to avoid this hash "Guess' because PublicKey-encrypted RSA String is different from those Hashed String and even more complicated(1024, 2048 bytes etc).

    On this mechanism, each time when a user loads the Signup page, the server will generate a new public key which is different from previous public key as users loaded the same Signup page previously.

    Since Spring Boot 2.0, Spring Security uses BCryptPasswordEncoder to save salt hashed password, for the same password plain text, this encoder generates a different encoded string, we save this encoded password string to the database.
-   Rain Table is delimaly to guess changeable hashed password.
+   Rain Table is hard to guess the changeable hashed password.

-   But BCryptPasswordEncoder.matched(passwordPlainText, database_saved_bcrypted_password) required passwordPlainText,
+   The method: BCryptPasswordEncoder.matchers(passwordPlainText, database_saved_bcrypted_password) required passwordPlainText,
-   FEPKE mechanism encrypts password in the UI side and provide a decrypt method in server side to get password plain text, then we can validate if same username to use the same password.
+   FEPKE mechanism encrypts password in the UI side and provide a decrypt method in server side to get password plain text, then for the important password handling--password validation, we can validate wheather same user try to create the same password as he/she already created !

    In order to take advantage of BCryptPasswordEncoder, We can not SHA256 ot MD5 hash passwords in UI and use public key to solve this problem.